 A word of caution here: Never leave the torches unattended.
 When not in use, blow them out.
 Small open flames, if not handled with caution and care, can cause fatal accidents.

 Having a wind chime in your garden or backyard would certainly be an autumn delight.
-There is no better way to relax than admiring fall’s vivid colors and listening to melodious sounds as the wind rushes by.
+There is no better way to relax than admiring fall’s vivid colors.
+Or listening to melodious sounds as the wind rushes by.
 This project requires an impressive number of beads and charms (a dizzying variety is recommended for an even more colorful effect).

 Using a small drill bit, drill as many holes as you like in a sturdy piece of driftwood.
 Then with your beading needle and a nylon string, thread the beads and charms onto a nylon string.
 Add little bells at the end of the string to achieve that tinkling sound whenever the wind blows.
 Carefully string each threaded strand through the holes created in the piece of wood.
 Secure them by tying a knot at the top of each strand.
 Now hang your beautiful wind chime in a cozy spot in your backyard.

 Sometimes, while working, you wish all your tools and materials are in one easy-to-access location.
 It makes it very easy to start and complete your DIY projects rather than wasting time searching for one thing or the other.
-With a screw driver, a saw, boxes of fruit wood, and swivel casters for easy movement, you can have that DIY moveable storage of your dreams.
+With a few handy tools, some paint, and new swivel casters for easy movement, you can have that DIY moveable storage of your dreams.